rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 ### Global Play/Stop

-1. Press the play/stop button to stop or resume all outputs when the PLAY/STOP word is underlined.
+With the PLAY or STOP word underlined, press the encoder button to stop or resume all outputs.
+The individual outputs can still be stopped or resumed individually and will remain in the last state set.

 ### Output clock division/multiplication

+Outputs can be configured to multiply or divide the master clock.
+The default value is 1x which means the output will be in sync with the master clock.
+The outputs can be multiplied up to 16x or divided down to /32.

 1. Navigate to the selected output.
 2. Click the encoder to enter edit mode.